Distinguished Professor, Department of Ocean Engineering

 Complete list of : [graduates]

 Juan Horrillo taught at the ITESM University in Mexico.
 He completed his M.S. degree in 1997 at URI, with a thesis entitled: Fully Nonlinear Properties of Periodic Waves Shoaling over Slopes.
-He received his Ph.D from the University of Alaska in 2006 and is now an Assistant Professor at Texas A&M Unversity at Galveston, TX.
+He received his Ph.D from the University of Alaska in 2006 and is now an Associate Professor at Texas A&M University at Galveston, TX.

 Todd Fake works as a scientific programmer at the University of Connecticut.
 He completed his M.S. degree in 2000, with a thesis entitled: SLICKMAP : An interactive computer model for the modeling of oil containment by booms.

-Aaron Benston, after working for one year in Finland, and working as an engineer for Vibtech Inc, is now working at the Naval Underwater Warefare Center.
+Aaron Bengston, after working for one year in Finland, and working as an engineer for Vibtech Inc, is now working at the Naval Underwater Warefare Center, Newport, RI.
 He completed his M.S. degree in 2001, with a thesis entitled: Laboratory Experiments to Determine the Dynamic Response of a Ship-to-Shore Causeway System.

 Benjamin Biausser is working at Technip Offshore Branch, Flexi France.
-He completed his Ph.D in 2003 (at the univeristy of Toulon) with a thesis entitled: Suivi d'interface tridimensionnel : application au déferlement.
+He completed his Ph.D in 2003 (at the university of Toulon) with a thesis entitled: Suivi d'interface tridimensionnel : application au déferlement.

 Matt Shultz is working at an Ocean Engineering Company in Woods Hall, MA.
 He completed his M.S. degree in 2005, with a thesis entitled: Simulation of a ship-to-shore causeway system in waves.